 - Problem-solving abilities – what approach you take to start addressing the question presented in the case study.
 Today’s business world has many new and ambiguous problems.
 Consultants need to be able to tackle unfamiliar challenges with incomplete information and devise a logical framework for setting a course of action.
 Can you?

 - Analytical and creative thinking: What role does creativity play?
 It informs how you attack the problem, the kinds of probing questions that you ask, the connection you forge with the interviewer and the conclusions you present at the close of the case.
 Your creativity will certainly set you apart from the rest.

 - Presentation of qualitative and/or quantitative data or evidence and logic to support your analysis and recommendations

-As you develop your analysis, keep steps clear.
-It can be helpful to paraphrase the situation and the key issues/problems/opportunities.
-For example, “Company X is losing market share despite a growing market for its products.
-The CEO must decide whether to reduce price to increase demand, differentiate the offerings to justify a higher price, or seek a merger partner to add scale and reduce manufacturing cost.”
+- Paraphrase the situation and the key issues/problems/opportunities.
+For instance, “Company X is losing market share despite a growing market for its products.
+The CEO must decide whether to reduce price to increase demand, differentiate the offerings to justify a higher price or seek a merger partner to add scale and reduce manufacturing cost.”

+- Walk through the steps of your analysis clearly.
 Make simplifying assumptions as necessary.
-You can use paper and pencil to do your calculations, and you can share any simple illustrations, like a 2×2 matrix, that illustrates your problem-solving process as you develop your potential solution and test your answer to make sure it is achievable.
-Be sure to look at disconfirming evidence to ensure your solution is robust!
+You can use paper and pencil to do your calculations, and you can share any simple illustrations, like a 2×2 matrix, that illustrates your problem-solving process.

 You don’t need to panic when it comes to case interview preparation.
 You can’t control when you’ll be invited to consulting interviews with companies like BCG and McKinsey, or who you’ll interview with when the time comes.
 You can’t even control what the subject matter of the case will be.
 But you can control your ability to perform well during the case with your prep for case interviews.